-Broccoli is a wonderful vegetable contains high amount of vitamin C and loads of fiber.
-Fiber rich foods are known to cure constipation in babies.
-Broccoli should be introduced in babies diet at the age of 8-10 months as it may cause gas & difficult to digest for young infants.
-The same applies to potato as well.
+Broccoli is a wonderful vegetable that contains a high amount of vitamin C and loads of fiber.
+Fiber-rich foods are known to cure constipation in babies.
+Broccoli should be introduced in a baby’s diet at the age of 8-10 months as it may cause gas & difficult to digest for young infants.
+The same applies to the potato as well.

 - Broccoli - 10 florets

 - Potato - 1 small sized

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same container until use.

 - Wash broccoli and potato in running water well.
 Take the florets from broccoli and keep it immersed in hot water for 5 minutes to remove the worms, if any.
 In the meantime, peel the skin off from the potato with a peeler.
 Then chop them into equal size small cubes.
 Steam the broccoli florets & potato pieces in a steamer for 15 minutes.
 You can steam it with Idli steamer plate by adding a cup of water or pressure cook it with a cup of water for two whistles.
 For both steaming and blending, I use

 - Once the broccoli & potato are steamed, it will be soft and transparent.
 Now blend it with little water to a smooth paste in a blender.

 Here is the video of how to make broccoli potato puree for babies

 Broccoli & potato should be included in the baby’s diet only after eight months as they might cause gas in babies.